Sacramento Kings Team Update | Sacramento Kings

 Sacramento Kings Team Update

-Our hearts go out to all those affected by the COVID-19 global pandemic.
-The health and safety of our fans, employees, players, partners and community has always been, and will always be, our top priority.

-Due to the suspension of the NBA season and in accordance with instruction provided by the league, all team activities have been suspended through Monday, March 16.
-During this time, Kings players will remain in the Sacramento area and will not participate in group workouts or practices.
-Currently, no Kings players have experienced symptoms of COVID-19 and at the direction of the league, team medical staff, local public health officials and infectious disease specialists all players have been asked to stay home as much as possible through Monday.
+In accordance with today’s directive from Sacramento County health officials to “stay at home” (except for essential functions), all basketball operations activities at the team’s practice facility have been suspended until further notice.
+During this time, Kings players, coaches and staff have been asked to stay at home and follow CDC guidelines to maintain health and safety.
+As noted on Friday, no players have experienced symptoms of coronavirus (COVID-19).
+Per NBA protocol, team medical staff continue to check-in with Kings players daily to confirm that they do not have symptoms.

-We remain in constant communication with the league, and a wide range of local and national experts as together, we will continue to make informed decisions based on their research, data and input.
-The team will continue to work with the league on the next steps of this unprecedented and fluid situation.
+We remain in constant communication with the league and public health officials as we assess the situation in this rapidly evolving climate.
 Additional updates will be provided by the league or the team as they become available.